splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 ![Traces](../images/traces_with_errors.png)

 Sort the traces by duration then click on one of the longer running traces.
-In this example, the trace took five seconds, and we can see that most of the time was spent calling the /runCreditCheck operation, which is part of the creditprocessorservice.
+In this example, the trace took five seconds, and we can see that most of the time was spent calling the `/runCreditCheck` operation, which is part of the `creditprocessorservice`.

 ![Long Running Trace](../images/long_running_trace.png)

 Currently, we don't have enough details in our traces to understand why some requests finish in a few milliseconds, and others take several seconds.
 To provide the best possible customer experience, this will be critical for us to understand.

 We also don't have enough information to understand why some requests result in errors, and others don't.
-For example, if we look at one of the error traces, we can see that the error occurs when the creditprocessorservice attempts to call another service named "otherservice".
-But why do some requests results in a call to otherservice, and others don't?
+For example, if we look at one of the error traces, we can see that the error occurs when the `creditprocessorservice` attempts to call another service named `otherservice`.
+But why do some requests results in a call to `otherservice`, and others don't?

 ![Long Running Trace](../images/error_trace.png)